Installation#

 GitHub - Windows#

-An Anaconda installation is now the recommended way of installing to a Windows machine.
-See the section on Anaconda above.
+An conda installation is the recommended way of installing on a Windows machine.
+See the section on conda above.
 If the user still wishes to proceed with a local installation based purely on the GitHub releases, see below.

 Installation from repository#